EULAR Data Protection Policy

 Where is your personal data stored?

 During the EULAR Congress or education, your personal data will be accessed from abroad, for example to check your congress registration or to enable the course instructor to identify you.
+Your personal data can also be accessed from abroad by our service providers.

 How long do we keep your personal data?